 Tips for Challenging Valuation of Property

-Because the impact of a tax assessment can be quite expensive for property owners, challenges to the valuations of properties are quite common.
-In most cases, owners are free to meet with the assessor to present their cases.
-Owners need to keep in mind that any changes must be based on evidence.
-Mere complaints that the owners think their taxes are too high will not lead to a reduction.
+But government assessors aren't expert valuers because they're not real estate professionals.
+As a result, challenges to the valuations of real property can happen.
+In most cases, owners are free to meet with the government assessor to present their cases.
+However, any changes must be based on evidence.
+Complaints that taxes are too high, without any proof, will not lead to a reduction.

 Tips for Challenging the Valuation

-Suppose the assessor accidentally added an extra bedroom or bath in his assessment of the property, or figured the tax using the wrong taxing authority, these mistakes can make an enormous difference in the property tax.
-Owners should also request copies of the comparable sales information the assessor used to value their property.
-Examine these documents and closely compare their property's assessed value and those of nearby properties.
+Suppose the assessor accidentally added an extra bedroom or bath in their assessment of the property.
+Or maybe they figured the tax using the wrong taxing authority.
+These mistakes can make an enormous difference in your property tax.
+One way to correct errors is to review comparable sales data the assessor used for their valuation process.
+Examine these documents and compare your property's assessed value with nearby properties.

 Comparing Property Sales

-Examples include the county review board, county commissioner).
-Here, property owners may present evidence that supports their contrary opinion of an assessment or of a tax bill.
-Should they not convince the authorities at that level, there are usually additional procedures at a higher state level, or even recourse to courts.
+Examples include the county review board or county commissioner.
+Property owners may present evidence supporting their contrary opinion of an assessment or tax bill there.
+Should they not convince the authorities at that level, there are usually additional procedures at a higher state level.
+Ultimately, taxpayers can seek recourse by going to court.
 If litigation is the owner's next step, it is wise to hire an attorney whose specialty is representing property owners in these types of disputes.